• Skip to main content

 Are There Penalties for Late Payments?

 Once the IRS adjusts your tax return, it will assess penalties and interest on the amount you owe.
+If you forgot a 1099 on your taxes, the IRS will backdate the penalties to your return due date.
 Interest accumulates on an unpaid tax balance from the return’s due date until you pay the amount due in full.

 Penalty Abatement

-In most cases, the IRS is willing to waive penalties, especially when taxpayers have never incurred penalties before or have a valid reason for not paying on time (reasonable cause).
+The IRS may be willing to waive penalties, especially when taxpayers have never incurred penalties before or have a valid reason for not paying on time (reasonable cause).

 Examples of valid reasons for failing to pay on time include a natural disaster, the death of an immediate family member, or a system issue that delayed an electronic payment.

 Taxpayers who fail to report 1099 income but amend their return in time or respond to a CP notice are generally not in trouble with the IRS.
-However, if a revenue agent or investigative analyst detects criminal willfulness, the IRS will launch a criminal investigation.
+However, if the detects criminal willfulness, the IRS will launch a criminal investigation.

 IRS investigators typically suspect tax fraud when they detect false Social Security numbers or falsified documents.
 Intentionally underreporting income or failure to file taxes may also constitute tax fraud.